Shamsia Hassani

 Shamsia Hassani (Dari:شمسیه حسنی; née Ommolbanin Hassani; born 9 April 1988 in Iran to refugee Afghan parents) is an Afghan street artist, a fine arts lecturer, and the associate professor of Drawing and Anatomy Drawing at the Kabul University.
-She has popularized "street art" in the streets of Kabul and has exhibited her art in several countries including India, Iran, Germany, United States of America, Switzerland, Vietnam, Norway, Denmark, Turkey, Italy, Canada, and in diplomatic missions in Kabul.
+She has popularized "street art" in the streets of Kabul and has exhibited her art in several countries including India, Iran, Germany, United States of America, Switzerland, Vietnam, Norway, Australia, Denmark, Turkey, Italy, Canada, and in diplomatic missions in Kabul.
 Hassani paints graffiti in Kabul to bring awareness to the war years.
 In 2014, Hassani was named one of FP's top 100 global thinkers.
 She was recognized as one of the BBC's 100 women of 2021.